 #3 Gather picnic items at the Dolac Market

 Follow the locals to Zagreb’s Dolac Market where Zagrebians have been shopping since 1926.
 In the raised outdoor market, you will find tables piled high with in-season fruits and vegetables.
 Shade will be provided by the iconic and colorfully striped umbrellas – a symbol of the city.
 Take the stairs underground to peruse the choice of meat and cheese.
-At the Dolac Market, you can ensemble a picnic lunch – a must-do in Zagreb!
+At the Dolac Market, you can assemble a picnic lunch – a must-do in Zagreb!

 Join a small-group Zagreb Food Tour to get a taste of local Croatian specialties with a local guide!